GhazalMassiha/GhazalMassiha/README.md

 ## 🧰 About Me

 - 🔭 I’m currently working on:
-  • projects with ASP.NET Core + Entity Framework
+  • Projects with ASP.NET Core + Entity Framework
 - 🌱 I’m actively learning:
   • Advanced C# features
 - 📫 How to reach me: